Slideshow image

 • How surprised are they to see the man healed instantly?

-• What are they thinking when Jesus directs the healed man not to tell anyone what has happened, but to show himself to the priest according to Leviticus 14?
+• What do they think when Jesus directs the healed man not to tell anyone what has happened but to show himself to the priest, according to Leviticus 14?

 Now, stand as one of the disciples – put yourself in that moment with them.